Mayamariaruth/calima/README.md

 ![ERD](docs/images/erd.png)

 ### Color scheme
-I adapted the colors on the site to my hero image so it would look more cohesive across the site.
+I adapted the colors on the site to my hero image so it would look more cohesive across the site and the colors are also very Caribbean themed.
 I generated the colors from the hero image on [Coolors](https://coolors.co/).

 I utilized the Contrast grid by Eightshapes to test my color combos so the colors complied with the highest accessibility.